lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

 ### Check Package Dependencies

-Verify that all dependiencies have been downloaded for all packages in the [Downloaded Packages Feed](../NuGetPuller/README.md#locally-downloaded-packages-folder).
+Verify that all dependiencies have been downloaded for all packages currently in the [Downloaded Packages Folder](../NuGetPuller/README.md#locally-downloaded-packages-folder).

 - `--check-depencencies` **Required** *(stand-alone switch)*: Check locally downloaded packages for dependencies.
 - `--package-id` *(Optional)*: Identifier of pecific package to check.